elliottcoe/gatsby-starter-netlify-cms/src/pages/index.md

     technologies.
 description: >-
-  I started my professional career in the IT Support industry, but realised I find it more fulfilling to be creating thing rather than fixing things, I had some knowledge of web development, but I went strength to strength to learn everything I needed by get my first job in web development.
+  I started my professional career in the IT Support industry, but realised I find it more fulfilling to be creating things, I had some knowledge of web development, but I went strength to strength to learn everything I needed by get my first job in web development.
 ---